k-sauvee/chutney/docs/docs/documentation/actions/ssh.md

     2. Valid properties are `userPassword` or `password`.
 Set this for basic authentication
     3. Path to private key file on the machine running Chutney
     4. Valid properties are `privateKeyPassword` or `privateKeyPassphrase`.
 Set this for basic authentication
+    5. Declare a SSH proxy to use (similar to declare a proxy jump for the connection)
+    6. Proxy user to use
+    7. Proxy user password to use
+    8. Proxy private key to use
+    9. Proxy private key passphrase to use

 # SCP